Page 32 - Profmark Tax Guide 2025

 submitted monthly

-of making taxable VAT supplies except on, entertainment, excluding qualifying
+purpose of making taxable VAT supplies except on, entertainment, excluding

-subsistence, passenger vehicles (including hiring) and club subscriptions
+qualifying subsistence, passenger vehicles (including hiring) and club

 ■ Input tax credits may only be claimed upon receipt of a valid tax invoice